Huetar people

 A small Huetar group has survived to modern times, composed of approximately 1000 individuals.
 They are located at the top of the Quitirrisí Indigenous Reserve, on the road between the canton of Mora and Puriscal.
 There is another Huetar settlement in Zapatón, in the canton of Puriscal, both in the San José Province.
 There are also scattered families in the area of Cerrito de Quepos and neighboring places.
 These individuals have lost their language, but still retain some of their traditional beliefs, crafts, cuisine and medicine.

 The name "huetares", as well as that of "chorotegas", is attributed to the Spanish conqueror Gonzalo Fernández de Oviedo y Valdés, derived from the name of two chieftains: King Huetara, chief of Pacaca kingdom (now Tabarcia, east of Santiago de Puriscal) and Chorotega, chief of the area that occupied the Central Atlantic (territory that covered the plains of Esparza and those of the Tivives River).
+Another theory is that it is derived from a Nahuatl phrase 'huey tlalli' ("great land").

 It has not been determined exactly which indigenous peoples of Costa Rica should be considered strictly as Huetares.
 The Huetar language seems to have been a lingua franca that was spoken or at least understood by most of the communities that inhabited the Costa Rican territory in the 16th century, especially in the Central Valley and the river basin Virilla and Grande de Tárcoles until its mouth in the Pacific.
 As common characteristics of these communities, it is worth mentioning relatively dispersed settlement patterns; agriculture based on corn, beans and other crops; great refinement in the work of objects in stone (metates, sculptures, tables and ceremonial altars, etc.), absence of anthropophagy, etc. However, there was no political unity between them, and rather there seems to have been a wide variety of relationships, ranging from subordination and alliance to enmity and warfare.
 Some of the main Huetar kingdoms seem to have been those of King Garabito, on the Pacific side; the kingdom of Pacaca, and the vast domains of El Guarco and Correque kings, which extended from the banks of the Virilla River to Chirripó.